Quantum synchronization at the critical point of Floquet driven Rydberg atoms: Abstract

-\textbf{Crystal seeding enables a deeper understanding of phase behavior, leading to the development of methods for controlling and manipulating phase transitions in various applications such as materials synthesis, crystallization processes, and phase transformation engineering.
-How to seed a crystalline in time domain is an open question, which is of great significant and may provide an avenue to understand and control time-dependent quantum many-body physics.
-Here, we utilize a microwave pulse as a seed to induce the formation of a discrete time crystal in Floquet driven Rydberg atoms.
-In the experiment, the periodic driving on Rydberg states acts as a seeded crystalline order in subspace, which triggers the time-translation symmetry breaking across the entire ensemble.
-The behavior of the emergent time crystal is elaborately linked to alterations in the seed, such as the relative phase shift and the frequency difference, which result in phase dependent seeding and corresponding shift in periodicity of the time crystal, leading to embryonic synchronization.
-This result opens up new possibilities for studying and harnessing time-dependent quantum many-body phenomena, offering insights into the behavior of complex many-body systems under seeding.}
+The criticality enhanced correlations and susceptibility allow weak periodic driving to induce collective synchronization due to critical slowing down, providing a unique platform to study non-equilibrium order emergence.
+This establishes a powerful paradigm for investigating non-equilibrium order formation, yet the fundamental mechanisms of critical-point synchronization remain poorly understood.
+Here, we utilize a microwave pulse as a seed to induce quantum synchronization at the critical point of Floquet driven Rydberg atoms.
+In the experiment, the microwave periodic driving on Rydberg states acts as a seeded temporal order in subspace, which triggers synchronization across the entire ensemble.
+The behavior of the emergent synchronized oscillation is elaborately linked to alterations in the seed, such as the relative phase shift and the frequency difference, which result in phase-dependent seeding and embryonic synchronization.
+This result opens up new possibilities for studying and harnessing time-dependent quantum many-body phenomena, offering insight into the behavior of complex many-body systems under seeding.

-Crystal seeding is a fundamental process used in the field of crystallography to facilitate the controlled growth of crystals \cite{chernov2012modern, pamplin2013crystal}.
-By introducing preformed crystals, either of the same or different composition, into a crystallizing solution, nucleation and growth of new crystals can be initiated and guided \cite{stura1990analytical}.
-This step has proven to be crucial in optimizing the crystallization process, enabling the production of high-quality crystals with desired properties.
-The addition of seed crystals provides a template for the newly forming crystals to align and grow upon.
-For example, the nucleation of ice involves the formation of a small ice nucleus, known as an ice embryo or seed, from a supercooled liquid or vapor phase, around which additional water molecules can attach and grow into larger ice crystals \cite{murray2012ice}.